apache/jena-site/source/documentation/query/negation.md

 they may be used as bare graph patterns only when `Syntax.syntaxARQ` is used

 There is the `NOT EXISTS` operator which acts at the point in the query where it is written.
-It does not bind any variables but variables aready bound in the query will have their bound value.
+It does not bind any variables but variables already bound in the query will have their bound value.

     # Names of people who have not stated that they know anyone